-Induction and in-house training events are made available to all members of the Authority, its Boards and Committees, including non-voting co-opted memebrs.
-In addition, all Authority members are required to undertake an online Learning Academy and the Pensions Regulators Public Service Toolkit, and where they can attend supported to undertake the Fundamentals course provided by the LGA within the first year of their appointment.
+Induction and in-house training events are made available to all members of the Authority, its Committees, and the Local Pension Board, including non-voting coopted members.
+In addition, all Authority members are required to undertake an online Learning Academy, and where they can attend are supported to undertake the Fundamentals course provided by the LGA within the first year of their appointment.